Roku, Inc. (ROKU): History, Ownership, Mission, How It Works & Makes Money

 Original location

-It started in Palo Alto, California, though its headquarters later moved to San Jose, California.
+Operations began in Palo Alto, California, the heart of Silicon Valley, before the headquarters eventually moved to San Jose, California.

 Founding team members